Prevent forms one part of CONTEST, the Government’s counter-terrorism strategy. CONTEST is based on 4 areas of work:

-Extremism takes many forms, including animal rights extremism, right-wing extremism, Northern Ireland-related extremism and Al-Qaeda affiliated extremism.
+Extremism takes many forms including: left-wing extremism, animal rights extremism, right-wing extremism, Northern Ireland related extremism and Al-Qaeda or Daesh-inspired extremism.

 Whilst Prevent is concerned with all types of extremism, Prevent work is prioritised according to the risks that we face.
 This means that the work we deliver locally is to address our local needs and vulnerabilities and may be different to what is being done elsewhere in London or the UK.

-The delivery of Prevent is led by local authorities.
-In delivering the strategy in Westminster, we work closely with a wide range of sectors and institutions which include but are not limited to education, criminal justice, faith, charities and government departments, in addition to community organisations.
+The delivery of the first 2 objectives of Prevent is led by local authorities.
+In delivering the strategy in Westminster, we work closely with a wide range of sectors and institutions.
+These include but are not limited to education, criminal justice, faith, charities and government departments, in addition to community organisations.

-From the 1st July 2015, the Counter-terrorism and Security Act 2015 placed a statutory duty on local authorities and other bodies to have "due regard for the need to prevent people from being drawn into terrorism" in the exercise of their functions.
-Other specific bodies include all schools, universities, colleges and a range of public section partner organisations.
+From the 1 July the Counter-terrorism and Security Act 2015 placed a statutory duty on local authorities and other bodies to have 'due regard for the need to prevent people from being drawn into terrorism' in the exercise of their functions.
+Other specific bodies include all schools, universities, colleges and a range of public sector partner organisations.